FREE FRIDAY: Toronto Islands by Ferry

 We will leave from ACCESS together and take the TTC to the Toronto Island Ferry.
 From there, we will board the ferry for a short ride to the Island.
 We

 We will leave from ACCESS together and take the TTC to the Toronto Island Ferry.
 From there, we will board the ferry for a short ride to the Island.
-We will spend an hour or two exploring the Island and enjoying the (hopefully!) good weather!
+We will spend an hour or two exploring the Island and enjoying the winter scenery.

 About the Toronto Islands